google/oss-fuzz/docs/getting-started/continuous_integration.md

 # Continuous Integration

-OSS-Fuzz offers CIFuzz, which will run your fuzz targets each time a pull request is submitted, for projects hosted on GitHub.
+OSS-Fuzz offers **CIFuzz**, which will run your fuzz targets each time a pull request is submitted, for projects hosted on GitHub.
 This allows you to detect and fix bugs before they are submitted.